krussll/etsysimplicity/_posts/2020-10-02-is-it-worth-it-to-sell-on-etsy.md

 This will also give you an idea of what competition is out there.
 This leads us nicely onto...

-#### 2. Investigate competitiveness
+#### Investigate competitiveness

 If you find 1000s of products like yours, now is the time to rethink your products.

 There is no such thing as zero competition, however, you want to aim for 6 pages of listings or less.

 If you find too many products to compete against then try “niching down”.
 For example, if you make “Superhero PJs” you will find thousands.
 If you try “Superhero PJs for boys for the summer”, or maybe try the path less trodden.
 If you take the same example, maybe try some of the lesser-known superheroes.
-Everyone and their cousin will make Spiderman PJs, but far fewer will make “Sentry Superhero PJs” (yes, that is a superhero, and yes, I did have to google him https://www.wonderslist.com/top-10-lesser-known-superheroes/).
+Everyone and their cousin will make Spiderman PJs, but far fewer will make “Sentry Superhero PJs” (yes, that is a superhero, and yes, I did have to [google him](https://www.wonderslist.com/top-10-lesser-known-superheroes/).

 There may still be demand for these “niched-down” products, and they will be great to build up your store.
 You can still go for the bigger names once you have an established-store with loads of great reviews.

-#### 3. Investigate your profit margin
+#### Investigate your profit margin

 Work out how much you are likely to make on each product.
 Bare in mind that you will have to consider much more than just materials.
 Also, consider the following: